Cost of Digital Marketing – How Much Should You Spend?

-A question we are asked often is ‘How much do I need to spend on Digital Marketing?’.
+A question we are asked often is “What is the cost of Digital Marketing” or ‘How much do I need to spend on Digital Marketing?’.
 It sounds like a simple question, but I’m sorry to say it doesn’t have a simple answer.
-We all know that this figure should be calculated based on your company type, your competition, how aggressive you want to be, what budget is available etc. It almost goes without saying that the budget planning and the process of arriving at that figure should be well thought through in advance of any activity.
-In our experience however, it doesn’t happen this way for a lot of companies.
+We all know that this figure should be calculated based on your company type, your competition, how aggressive you want to be, what budget is available etc. It almost goes without saying that the digital marketing budget planning and the process of arriving at that figure should be well thought through in advance of any activity.
+In our experience, however, it doesn’t happen this way for a lot of companies.

-Few will admit it, but the decision on budget can be reactive and based on a client’s personal feelings about Marketing and what he/she feels they are willing to spend.
+Few will admit it, but the decision on a digital marketing spend or budget can be reactive and based on a client’s personal feelings about Marketing and what he/she feels they are willing to spend.
 Sometimes the number is based solely on what was spent last year with no examination of what value was achieved or if that figure can be afforded again.

-With 14 years’ experience in Digital Marketing, together with our involvement with small and medium size businesses, we have put together some guidance that might be helpful in deciding your Digital Marketing budget; a realistic budget that is best for you and your business.
+With 14 years of experience in Digital Marketing, together with our involvement with small and medium size businesses, we have put together some guidance that might be helpful in deciding your Digital Marketing budget; a realistic budget that is best for you and your business.

 Important questions we ask at the outset